 As well as undertaking eight required modules you will choose four elective modules from a wide choice to customise your MBA and achieve your aims.
 One of your four elective modules will be a required face-to-face module.
 You will have a range of face-to-face modules to select from which may be based at our Warwick campus, WBS London, The Shard, or at an international location.
 A second face-to-face module may be studied at an additional cost.
 Please note that module availability may vary year-to-year depending on student demand and scheduling constraints.

 You will have the choice to undertake either a strategic consulting project or traditional dissertation.
 The strategic consulting project, which is undertaken in self-selected groups of three, focuses on practice and is based in an employment setting.
-The dissertation is more academic with a focus on theory, but is still highly relevant in the world of business.
+The dissertation is more academic with a focus on theory, but is still highly relevant in the world of business, demonstrating that you can take multiple perspectives on a business issue and explore your subject thoroughly.